graphql/graphql-spec/spec/Section 4 -- Introspection.md

 using GraphQL itself, creating a powerful platform for tool-building.

 Take an example query for a trivial app.
-In this case there is a User type with three fields: id, user, and birthday.
+In this case there is a User type with three fields: id, name, and birthday.

 For example, given a server with the following type definition: